Isoheptane/isoheptane.github.io/content/posts/secure-boot/index.en.md

 #### Using UEFI BIOS
 Some UEFI firmware allows you to manage certificates through their UEFI firmware configuration tool (aka.
 BIOS).

-Many UEFI firmwares only supports FAT filesystem, therefore you need to copy your certificates to a FAT filesystem.
+Many UEFI firmware only supports FAT filesystem, therefore you need to copy your certificates to a FAT filesystem.
 It's also OK to place them in your EFI boot partition.

 First, copy all `.cer`/`.esl`/`.auth` files except `noPK.auth` to a FAT filesystem that is accessible from your firmware.
 Go to the options related to Secure Boot, then select installing certificates from external storage.
 UEFI firmware may ask what type is this file.
 Here are some common options:
 - **Key Certificate Blob**, matches `.cer` certificate files